Updated June 9, 2023

 C vs Scheme Programming

-Just in case, if you are a beginner and new to learning programming and you are planning to start with the scheme; I would rather suggest you, to begin with, HTDP (How to Design Programs).
+If you are a beginner and new to learning programming and are planning to start with the scheme, I would suggest you begin with HTDP (How to Design Programs).
 HDTP is based on scheme programming language, but it focuses more on the parts recursion.
 Its primary aim is to introduce you to a framework for solving problems that are generally applicable in the real world.

 However, it can tend to get boring at first because most of the stuff appear repeated.
-But this kind of studious approach can make you solve tedious problems in an easy manner without the use of recursion and other tools.
-I don’t see any specific reason to not to learn both languages i.e. C and scheme language at the same time.
+But this kind of studious approach can make you easily solve tedious problems without the use of recursion and other tools.
+I don’t see any specific reason not to learn both languages, i.e. C and scheme language, simultaneously.
 If it was python rather than C, there could have been some issues.

 But learning C and scheme language together would, however, seem tedious, but eventually, it will set a good foothold for programming.
 The reason for that is because C and Scheme are two different sides of the same coin.
 When I say different means, if you try to study both, there is hardly any chance that you would get confused since both of them have purely distinct syntaxes and formats.